RoomRenovation AIRoomRenovation.ai

 under-furnishing — a beautiful style applied sparingly across a big room reads as a furniture-store showroom rather than a lived-in home.

 For a full large space kitchen renovation in this style, expect roughly $35,000$105,000 depending on finish quality, regional labor rates, and how much of the existing shell you keep.
-AI renders cost a fraction of that — a single $2.99 render at scandinavian pre-tested against your actual room often saves the cost of an entire change-order down the line.
+AI renders cost a fraction of that.
+Pre-testing scandinavian against your actual room often saves the cost of an entire change-order down the line.

 Build sequence we would suggest

-1. Render your room in Scandinavian for $2.99 to confirm the palette holds in your light.
+1. Use a render in Scandinavian to confirm the palette holds in your light.

 2. Lock in the structural moves (flooring, paint, lighting) before any furniture goes in.